followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onContextMenuPreparing.md

 <!--typeFunctionParamName1_field5-->target<!--/typeFunctionParamName1_field5-->
 <!--typeFunctionParamType1_field5-->String<!--/typeFunctionParamType1_field5-->
 <!--typeFunctionParamDescription1_field5-->
-The name of the element on which the context menu is invoked: "header", "content" or "footer".
+The name of the element on which the context menu is invoked: *"header"*, *"content"*, or *"footer"*.
 This field is read-only.
 <!--/typeFunctionParamDescription1_field5-->
 <!--typeFunctionParamName1_field6-->targetElement<!--/typeFunctionParamName1_field6-->
 <!--typeFunctionParamType1_field6-->dxElement<!--/typeFunctionParamType1_field6-->